 If Henry’s killers were brought to justice, why would Cal and his brother Henan be out for justice as is so often reported?
 Why are the other sons of Henry never mentioned in any of the stories?

-Henry Vanover had five sons: Jacob “Jake” Evermon Vanover (27), Ulysses Grant Vanover (14), Patrick Hagen Vanover (11), and Henry “Sam” Melvin Vanover (9), and James Elbob “Bob” Vanover (4).
-So why is Jake and Ulysses never mentioned in this story?
-Surely they would be the first to step up wanting revenge for the death of their father wouldn’t they?
+Henry Vanover had five sons: Jacob “Jake” Evermon Vanover (27), Ulysses Grant Vanover (14), Patrick Hagen Vanover (11), Henry “Sam” Melvin Vanover (9), and James Elbob “Bob” Vanover (4).
+So why are Jake and Ulysses never mentioned in this story?
+Surely they would be the first to step up wanting revenge for the death of their father, wouldn’t they?

 Another wrinkle in the story that the Fleming Brothers were involved in the Massacre is simply time.
 Henry Vanover was shot in his corn field on June 18, 1887.
 The Killing Rock Massacre happened on May 14, 1892.
 So if the whole reason was for revenge, would it not stand to reason that it would not take five years for the Fleming Brothers to do something?

-If they were the hot heads that history has claimed that they were…it would stand to reason that as soon as the Branham Brothers were accused of the crime that they would have went after them instead.
+If they were the hot heads that history has claimed that they were…it would stand to reason that as soon as the Branham Brothers were accused of the crime they would have gone after them instead.
 So, why go after Ira Mullins?

 Another Possible Motive